becarpenter/book6/3. Coexistence with Legacy IPv4/Tunnels.md

 IPv6 can be tunneled using GRE (Generic Routing Encapsulation, [RFC 7676](https://www.rfc-editor.org/info/rfc7676)).

+IPv4 can be carried over IPv4 infrastructure using 6rd {{RFC5969}}.

 IPv6 can be tunneled over MPLS
 \[[RFC4029](https://www.rfc-editor.org/info/rfc4029)\]; for example, see "Connecting IPv6 Islands over IPv4 MPLS Using IPv6 Provider Edge Routers